 UN-Business Partnership Gateway – supports and facilitates collaboration between the United Nations and the private sector by matching business resources with the needs of UN organizations.

 Development Business (DB) – is the official publication for consulting, contracting and export opportunities worldwide.
-DB is published by the United Nations Department of Public Information and is available by subscription.
+DB is published by the United Nations Department of Global Communications and is available by subscription.
 It provides the tools you need to successfully bid on international contracts financed and/or implemented by content providers such as the United Nations, the World Bank, the Inter-American Development Bank and other multilateral banks, the Millennium Challenge Corporation and national governments.